V2I-Calib: A Novel Calibration Approach for Collaborative Vehicle and Infrastructure LiDAR Systems

 \subsection{Affinity Formulation}

-In this section, we delve into the process of formulating affinity measures, a pivotal step within the vehicle-infrastructure cooperative LiDAR calibration framework.
-By crafting a meticulously designed affinity function, we are able to effectively evaluate the congruence between vehicle-side and infrastructure-side detection boxes, providing accurate input data for the subsequent matching module.
-There are two primary challenges in this process: firstly, the vehicle and infrastructure detection boxes are situated in distinct coordinate systems, complicating the direct utilization of their corresponding geometric relationships; secondly, the randomness inherent in cross-source point cloud perceptions makes distinguishing shared and single-end detection objects in real-world scenarios difficult.

-Our work ingeniously addresses these issues through the introduction of a hypothesized matching pairs strategy and the oIoU metric.
-Below, we will describe the formulation of affinity measures in two parts: core affinity and additional affinities.
+In this section, we explore the development of affinity measures critical to the vehicle-infrastructure cooperative LiDAR calibration framework.
+By creating a detailed affinity function, we effectively assess the alignment between vehicle-side and infrastructure-side perception objects, essential for the next matching module.
+The challenges include differing coordinate systems for perception objects and the randomness in cross-source point cloud data, complicating the identification of shared versus unique detection objects.
+We address these challenges using a hypothesized matching pairs strategy and the Overall Intersection over Union metric(oIoU).
+We'll discuss the formulation of affinity measures in two parts: core affinity and additional affinities.